A typical year in the life of KYT:

 In this land there are many witches: the poor have turned to any means possible, including witchcraft, to help them rid their country of intolerant dictators.
 Although only 3 of the witches speak, they have infiltrated the regime, posing as servants and aides (Seyton, for example) in an attempt to bring it down.

-This is Kildare Youth Theatre's third production of Macbeth (the others were in 2003 and 2007).
+This is Kildare Youth Theatre's third production of Macbeth (as of its time of performance), the others were in 2003 and 2007.

 Macbeth - Paul Miller